BFarkascode/STM32_ADC-DACDriver/README.md

 ## User guide

+Uncomment the appropriate sections to run the DAC, the aDC or both.

-The DAC test of the example code is pretty simple: one needs to add give the DAC output generation function an integer value and that value will be converted to a voltage value (use the equation in 15.5.3 to estimate, what that voltage will be).
+The DAC test of the example code is pretty simple: one needs to give the DAC output generation function an integer value and that value will be converted to a voltage value (use the equation in 15.5.3 to estimate, what that voltage will be).
 Within the #ifdef-s, two manually generated function example is also provided.

 We can simply switch between 8-bit and 12-bit DAC by writing to either the DHR8R1 or the DHR12R1 input buffer.

 If one uses the noise generation function instead of the standard, a noise can be added to the DAC output signal.
 There the second input of the function scales the noise from 0 to 15.

 Lastly, a suggestion: get an oscilloscope to see the change in DAC output or decrease the update time to the point where you can capture it with a multimeter.

+For the ADC, the particulairty lies in the calculations to convert the ADC raw data into the temperature.
+The code is taken directly from the example "A.8.17 Temperature computation code example".
+The detected value should slightly increase when touching the mcu with a finger.